jonathanlocke/jonathanlocke.github.io/unpublished/configuration.md

     Spaceship spaceship = [...]

-    Registry.of(this).register(spaceship, ShipType.ORBITER);
+    Registry.of(this).register(spaceship, ORBITER);

     [...]

-    var orbiter = Registry.of(this).lookup(Spaceship.class, ShipType.ORBITER);
+    var orbiter = Registry.of(this).lookup(Spaceship.class, ORBITER);

 #### The settings registry

-The *Settings* class in *com.telenav.kivakit.configuration.settings*, and its subclasses *SettingsFolder* and *SettingsPackage* provide access to configuration objects in the form of user-defined settings objects.
-For example, this settings object might be used to configure Apache Pinot:
+The *Settings* class in *com.telenav.kivakit.configuration.settings*, and its subclasses *SettingsFolder* and *SettingsPackage* provide registries of user-defined settings objects.
+For example, this user-defined settings object might configure *Apache Pinot*:

     public class PinotSettings
     {